This outlines the stages by which a public organization becomes a founding member.

 At this stage, the Foundation and the public organization work together on the founding membership proposal.

-- appropriate codebases for Foundation codebase auditing, certification and stewardship activities
+- evaluating codebases proposed by members for codebase stewardship

 - timeline and milestones for 2019